jianjieluo/BeeBlog/README.md

 ## How it works

 `bumblebee.py` is a python3 static page generator.
-Use docker to build a image and run `bumblebee.py` in a corresponding container.
+Use docker to build an image and run `bumblebee.py` in a corresponding container.
 The nginx proxy in the container listens requests.

 > Notice: If you are not in China, maybe you don't need to change the software sources in `sources.list`.